-Mary Ann Cluggish of Wellesley was appointed to the Board by Governor Deval Patrick in 2011.
-She has served as a Trustee of the Wellesley Free Library for 12 years; she was instrumental in garnering community support for the library building project which resulted in a new $14 million main library.
+Mary Ann Cluggish of Wellesley was reappointed to a five year term on the Board by Governor Deval Patrick early in 2014.
+She was first appointed in 2011.
+Commissioner Cluggish served as a Trustee of the Wellesley Free Library for 12 years; she was instrumental in garnering community support for the library building project which resulted in a new $14 million main library.
 She administered the construction grant application to the MBLC in which the community received a $3.2 million grant as part of the Massachusetts Public Library Construction Program; she also actively participated in the building project’s capital campaign raising over $3 million.
 She is also a member of the Friends of the Wellesley Free Library.
 As Chairman of the Wellesley Natural Resources Commission, Ms. Cluggish negotiated the acquisition of 32 acres of open space.
-She has also served on the Town of Wellesley Advisory Committee, the Wellesley Recreation Commission, the Permanent Building Committee and has been a Town Meeting Member for over 30 years.
+She also served on the Town of Wellesley Advisory Committee, the Wellesley Recreation Commission, the Permanent Building Committee and has been a Town Meeting Member for over 30 years.
 Professionally Ms. Cluggish worked nationally and internationally as a sales and marketing consultant to high technology companies.
 She has a BA from Indiana University and postgraduate work at Boston College in the Women and Government Program.

 George T. Comeau, Esq. was first appointed to the MBLC by Governor Mitt Romney in 2004 and reappointed by Governor Deval Patrick in 2007 and again in 2013.
 He served as Board Chair during FY2009 and FY2010.
 Commissioner Comeau is the Director of Digital and Interactive Communications at Suffolk University in Boston.
 He also maintains a private law practice in Canton.
 He is currently a Trustee of the Canton Public Library, a member of the Executive Board of the Massachusetts Bay Transportation Authority Advisory Board, the Canton Historical Commission as well as a Vice President of the Canton Historical Society.
 He has both a BS and a MPA from Suffolk University, as well as his JD from Suffolk University Law School.
 Commissioner Comeau is a featured columnist for the Canton Citizen and focuses on Canton's local history.